Stay Campus London aims to ensure all students are booked on the correct course to suit their needs, as quickly and efficiently as possible.

 Stay Campus London is not liable for loss of tuition or other services due to factors outside our control.
 Refunds will not be made under these circumstances.

-Existing students who are forced to cancel their place as a direct result of Covid-19 can either defer their studies to a new enrolment date or start their programme online with the choice to continue on-site once any restrictions have been lifted.
+All students who are forced to cancel their place as a direct result of Covid-19 can either defer their studies to a new enrolment date or start their programme online with the choice to continue on-site once any restrictions have been lifted.
+We can also issue vouchers that can be redeemed throughout 2021.

 This policy covers the following:

-New students who wish to cancel due to Covid-19
+All students forced to cancel due to Covid-19 restrictions can:

 When a student’s studies have already been deferred and then they subsequently choose to cancel, this will be considered as less than four weeks’ notice.